 In its present condition, the quarry area cannot be considered to be a natural landscape or a natural landform.
 Thus, the requirement in Section 30251 that development minimize the alteration of natural landforms is not applicable to the creek restoration portion of the project which is located in the heart of the quarry area.
+The creek restoration portion of the project involves the greatest amount of grading activity, both in the size of the area to be graded and the amount of material to be moved to reshape the contours of the land.

 However, the requirement in Section 30251 that development minimize the alteration of natural landforms is applicable to the construction of the wastewater treatment plant portion of the project.
-The plant will be located at the base of the south facing slopes of the Mori Point ridgeline. which is still a natural landform.
-In siting the plant at this location, the 3.8+ acre cut area has been kept to the minimum amount necessary to site the plant.
+The plant will be located at the base of the south facing slopes of the Mori Point ridgeline, which is still a natural landform.
+In siting the plant at this location, the $3.8\pm$ acre cut area has been kept to the minimum amount necessary to site the plant.
 In addition, the western half of the plant will be totally buried underground and replanted with a native plant community that is similar to the plant community that grows on the Mori Point ridgeline.
 As a result, the Commission finds that the project is consistent with Section 30251 to the extent that it has been sited and designed to minimize the alteration of natural landforms.

 With respect to the protection of public views to and along the coast, the westerly half of the wastewater treatment plant, a l.l-acre area containing the SBR and equalization tanks, will be buried completely underground, covered with a concrete roof and topsoil, and planted with a native coastal prairie plant community that is similar to the native plants on the hillside.
 The easterly half of the plant will be partially subject to public view, depending on the location of the viewer.
-An existing berm on the west side of the Highway One will screen the plant from public view for those who are driving by the plant on Highway One.
+For example, except for the Highway One entrance of the access road to the treatment plant, an existing berm on the west side of the Highway One will screen the plant from public view for those who are driving by the plant on Highway One.

-The highest and most visible portion of the plant will be the 35-foot-high, odor and sludge control/handling building.
+In short, the highest and most visible portion of the plant will be the 35-foot-high, odor and sludge control/handling building.
 See Exhibits No. 10 and 11.
 Immediately after construction, the sludge control building will be most visible from: (1) the mid-to-upper slopes of Vallemar neighborhood on the east side of Highway One, where that neighborhood is about 1,000 to 2,000 feet southeast of the treatment plant, and from (2) northbound traffic on Highway One that is 3,000 and 4,800 feet south of the plant and descending a long downhill slope towards the Frassler Avenue stop light and intersection with Highway One at Rockaway Beach.